Touched by Jesus

 Touched by Jesus is the third studio album by All About Eve.
 It was the first album to feature Church guitarist Marty Willson-Piper on guitars.
 Despite this, the album fell short of the commercial achievements of both the first album and Scarlet and Other Stories, reaching No. 17 in the UK charts.
-Of the three singles released only "Farewell Mr Sorrow" charted, reaching No. 36.

 Track listing

 All music written by Cousin, Price, Regan, and Willson-Piper, except "Are You Lonely" written by Cousin, Livesey, Price, Regan, and Willson-Piper.
 All lyrics written by Julianne Regan except "Hide Child" written by Marty Willson-Piper.

 Bold type indicates a single release (with chart position).